suffolklibraries/lgc/content/collections/events/mansion-crafts-20-12.md

     content:
       -
         type: text
+        text: 'There’s no need to book in advance.
+Simply visit the gift shop when you arrive to collect your ticket, and you can join the session at any time throughout the day.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
-        text: 'This event will take place in the Lower Tudor Room, which is accessible to all and located on the ground floor.
-For useful information, such as how to find us and what facilities Christchurch Mansion has, we recommend reading our Access information: '
+        text: "The event will be held in the Lower Tudor Room, located on the ground floor and fully accessible to all visitors.
+For helpful details about how to find us and the facilities available at Christchurch Mansion, we recommend reading our Access information:\_"
       -
         type: text
         marks: